 Reinventing Craft And Design In The Digital Age | Share

 6.3pm – 8.30pm, RHS Centre Space

-In this first presentation, POSTmatter will outline the far-reaching influence of the digital age, identifying a clear, practice-based backdrop of new machine-based tools, computer-led software, and emergent materials within fashion and design.
-Making it clear that this goes far beyond the zeitgeist of 3D printing alone, POSTmatter will then address the increasing emergence of a digital influence within traditional craftsmanship, from glitches rendered in wax, to pixels woven into rugs.
-Most of all, they will establish POSTmatter’s distinct focus on the overlaps and tensions between the physical and digital realms, expanding outwards into its implications for the fashion world.
+In this first presentation, POSTmatter outlined the far-reaching influence of the digital age, identifying a clear, practice-based backdrop of new machine-based tools, computer-led software, and emergent materials within fashion and design.
+Making it clear that this goes far beyond the zeitgeist of 3D printing alone, POSTmatter addressed the increasing emergence of a digital influence within traditional craftsmanship, from glitches rendered in wax, to pixels woven into rugs.
+Most of all, they established POSTmatter’s distinct focus on the overlaps and tensions between the physical and digital realms, expanding outwards into its implications for the fashion world.

 On the panel: